Adanos020/PAhAom-Old/README.md

 # README #

-To compile this code you need to use SFML 2.3.2: http://www.sfml-dev.org/index.php
+To compile this code you need to use SFML: http://www.sfml-dev.org/index.php